StackVista/stackstate-docs/stackpacks/integrations/openshift.md

 * kube-state-metrics

 {% hint style="info" %}
 To integrate with other services, a separate instance of the [StackState Agent](/stackpacks/integrations/agent.md) should be deployed on a standalone VM.
-It is not currently possible to configure a StackState Agent deployed on an Openshift cluster with checks that integrate with other services.
+It is not currently possible to configure a StackState Agent deployed on an OpenShift cluster with checks that integrate with other services.
 {% endhint %}

 The StackState Agent, Cluster Agent and kube-state-metrics can be installed together using the Cluster Agent Helm Chart: